>

 It is located on the Atlantic coast of the country, at the mouth of the Bu Regreg River, which separates the city into two parts.
 It is the political capital and the main administrative center of Morocco, as well as the fourth imperial city.
 It is a curious mixture of the historical tradition of the past and modernity established in the present.
 It was in the 12th century when its most emblematic buildings were built, such as the Hassan Tower and the Kasbah des Oudaias.
 This city became the stronghold for Muslims expelled from Spain in the early 17th century.

-aa rabat-rio
+aa rabat-river

 Ancla 5